-FDA chief seeks new powers to police pharmaciesNovember 14th, 2012 in Diseases, Conditions, Syndromes /
+FDA chief seeks new powers to police pharmaciesNovember 14, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (AP)—The country's top medical regulator is preparing to tell Congress that new laws are needed to police large specialty pharmacies like the one at the center of a deadly meningitis outbreak.

 Testimony released ahead of the first congressional hearing on the incident shows that Food and Drug Administration Commissioner Margaret Hamburg will ask lawmakers to give her agency more authority and funding to oversee compounding pharmacies.
 She plans to testify before the House Energy and Commerce Committee.

 About 440 people have been sickened by contaminated steroid shots distributed by New England Compounding Center, and more than 32 deaths have been reported.
 Congress is meeting to consider new restrictions on compounding pharmacies, which currently operate in a legal gray area between state and federal regulation.

 Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

 "FDA chief seeks new powers to police pharmacies" November 14, 2012 http://medicalxpress.com/news/2012-11-fda-chief-powers-police-pharmacies.html